ansible/ansible-container/docs/rst/deploy_kubernetes.rst

 Pushing Images to the Cloud
 ---------------------------

-To deploy to Kubernetes, the cluster will need access to the new images, which requires pushing them into a registry that the cluster can pull from.
-This can be done using the ``ansible-contianer push`` comand.
+For the deployment to work, the cluster will need access to the new images.
+This requires pushing them into a registry that the cluster can pull from.
+The push can be done using the ``ansible-contianer push`` command.

 If you're using a secure registry, you will first need to authenticate with the registry.
 You can authenticate using ``docker login``, or pass your credentials to ``ansible-cotainer push``.
 If you used a service account with a JSON key file, you can use